 Misen came up with this sauce pan/sauciér hybrid design, so the pan has a curved bottom, like a sauciér, and straight sides, like a sauce pan.

-We love this design, and a lot of other people do as well: at one point, there were more than 1,000 people on a waiting list for this pan.
-Since Misen's inception, this pan has consistently been one of their best sellers.
+It's a great design, and a lot of other people think so, too: at one point, there were more than 1,000 people on a waiting list for this pan.
+This pan has consistently been one of Misen's best sellers.

 What makes the Misen sauciér so great?
 It works as both a sauce pan and a sauciér.
 More traditional sauciérs aren't great for cooking liquids because of the flared, shallow sides; liquids can slosh out too easily.
-But the Misen design is really great for any type of liquid cooking as well as making sauces.
+But the Misen design works for any type of liquid cooking as well as making sauces.

 In fact, the Misen sauce pan/sauciér hybrid design was so well-received that Made In put out their own sauciér, and it is almost identical to Misen's:

 Because of Misen's thicker construction, they win the sauce pan/sauciér competition.
 Thickness isn't all that essential for most sauce pan tasks because liquids heat more evenly than solids due to natural convection.
 But it is important for sauce making; the heavier bottom helps you avoid scorching with thick sauces like bechamels and caramels.